 Net investment income (loss) includes net appreciation (depreciation) in the fair value of investments, interest income, dividend income, foreign currency translation gains and losses, securities lending income and expenses, and investment expenses, which include investment management and custodial fees and all other significant investment related costs.
 Foreign currency translation gains and losses are reflected in the net appreciation (depreciation) in the fair value of investments.
 Interest and dividends earned in commingled funds are reflected as a component of net appreciation in the fair values of assets.
-The fair value of the limited partnerships is determined by managers of the partnerships based on the values of the underlying assets.
+The fair value of the underlying assets.